CleverRaven/Cataclysm-DDA/doc/DEVELOPER_TOOLING.md

 To build llvm on Windows, you'll first need to get some tools installed.
 - Cmake
-- Python 3 (python 2 may not work for building llvm, but it's still required to run the lit test, which will be discussed in the next section.)
+- Python 3 (Python 2 may not work for building llvm, but it's still required to run the lit test, which will be discussed in the next section.)
 - MinGW-w64 (other compilers may or may not work.
 Clang itself does not seem to be building llvm on Windows correctly.)
 - A shell environment

-After the tools are installed, a patch still needs to be applied, since `clang-tidy` as distributed by LLVM doesn't support plugins.
+After the tools are installed, a patch still needs to be applied before building llvm, since `clang-tidy` as distributed by LLVM doesn't support plugins.

+First, clone the llvm repo from for example [the official github repo](https://github.com/llvm/llvm-project.git).
+Checkout the `release/8.x` branch, since that's where our patch was based on.

-However, on windows, instead of applying the patch mentioned in the previous section, you shoud apply `plugin-support.patch` from [this PR](https://github.com/jbytheway/clang-tidy-plugin-support/pull/1) instead, if it's not merged yet.
+On windows, instead of applying the patch mentioned in the previous section, you shoud apply `plugin-support.patch` from [this PR](https://github.com/jbytheway/clang-tidy-plugin-support/pull/1) instead, if it's not merged yet.
 This is because the `-rdynamic` option is not supported on Windows, so clang-tidy needs to be built as a static library instead.
+(If you cloned the repo from the official github repo, replace `tools/extra` with `clang-tools-extra` in the patch before applying it.)

 After the patch is applied, you can then build the llvm code.
 Unfortunately, it seems that clang itself cannot correctly compile the llvm code on Windows (gives